Cats-United/Paw-Powered/README.md

 ^comments, which should only work with all types of members, but only works if your signed in.

-^Developers, members who added their own game to fur-powered.
+^Developers, members who added their own app to Paw-powered.

 ^Planned: None right now...